 During any dive, the internal temperature inside the carbon fiber hull is typically a few degrees warmer than the outside water temperature.
-For dives to the Titanic, we expect the internal temperature to be approximately 50-58 degrees F (10-14 degrees C).
+For dives to the Titanic, we expect the internal temperature to be approximately 40-50 degrees F (4-10 degrees C).

 Claustrophobia has not been a problem.
-After over 250 dives in two subs we have not had anyone be claustrophobic.
-For his expedition, we are planning to provide opportunities for all mission specialists to climb aboard one of our submersibles to experience what it is like inside the sub prior to joining the expedition.
+After over 300 dives in two subs we have not had anyone be claustrophobic.
+For his expedition, we will provide opportunities for all mission specialists to climb aboard one of our submersibles to experience what it is like inside the sub prior to joining the expedition.